 Service is considered an integral part of the way we live in a decent and caring community, and involvement in service is one the School's highest priorities.
 Students are encouraged to participate in service activities throughout their time at The Hill, and the School supports students who wish to pursue their own service interests if they feel that there is a need that's not being met.
 The Hill School strives to ensure that each and every student has many occasions during his or her time here to put others first and to help to solve problems besetting the community, and we welcome suggestions for new ways the School can get involved.

-In addition to off-campus service opportunities, part of being The Family Boarding School is acknowledging that our campus is a community itself, and so for all students service begins "at home."
+In addition to off-campus service opportunities, part of being a student at Hill is acknowledging that our campus is a community itself, and so for all students service begins "at home."
 As part of the Campus Service program, students will do a variety of things: serving meals in the Dining Room, assisting with office tasks, helping prepare science labs, and more.
 Students also serve the campus community in a number of other ways, including taking the lead in overseeing the dorms as prefects, planning student activities as members of the Student Life Association, and promoting the student-written Honor Code as members of the Honor Council.